Take the first step towards building real wealth by signing up for our comprehensive guide to real estate investing.

-There are lots of investment opportunities that anyone can participate in, provided they have the money to invest.
-For example, anyone with a brokerage account can invest in publicly traded stocks, mutual funds, exchange-traded funds, bonds, and more, and there really aren’t any specific qualifications to be able to buy an investment property.
+There are lots of investment opportunities anyone can participate in.
+For example, anyone with a brokerage account can invest in publicly traded stocks, and there are no specific qualifications needed to be able to buy an investment property.

-On the other hand, there are some types of investments that aren't available to the general public.
-For example, many people can't simply decide to invest in a hedge fund, even if they have a good amount of extra cash sitting around.
-The same can be said for most private equity deals, venture capital funds, and crowdfunded real estate opportunities.
+But some types of investments aren't available to the general public.
+Many people can't simply decide to invest in a hedge fund or other private fund, even if they have a good amount of extra cash sitting around.
+The same can be said for most private-equity investments, venture capital funds, and private equity and crowdfunded real estate investment deals.

-To participate in these types of investments, as well as others that choose not to adhere to SEC registration requirements, you'll need to be an accredited investor.
-While this generally means that an investment opportunity is restricted to sophisticated investors only, there are specific guidelines that separate accredited investors from the general public.
+To participate in these types of investments, as well as others that choose not to adhere to the Securities and Exchange Commission (SEC) registration requirements, you'll need to be an accredited investor.
+And specific guidelines separate accredited investors from the general investing public.

 What is an accredited investor?